pedro-iago/pong/readme.txt

   ;potencialmente facil de experimentar com o scribble.
 Por outro lado, brute eh muito mais ;funcional no sentido que todas as funcoes sao puras, e portanto mais convenientes, enquanto ;ChromaShift mutaciona javascript atraves de macros.

+6TH
+ ;clients and servers communicate using HTTP connections. the other option, using ;Websockets, may seem better since it doesn't require a handshake, and the server ;can potentially send much more messages with less latency.
+However, because of ;the ease to use HTTP, and optimistic updates, the client can sporadically ;synchronizations, say half a second, and simulate an uniform movement in between.
+ ;because accelerations are likely to be low, the clients can be fairly accurate.
+ ;aleph, bidi, yada and the remote synchronazation of om.next have all i need ;furthermore, if i regret and decide to use websockets instead, i can use om next ;merge! on a callback from a clojure(script) Sente configuration.
+ ;in a senser, http fits the initial idea well enough.
+What i am trying to do first ;is a simulation enviroment (server) rendered and interfaced by the browser.
+ ;so no need for long client streams to the server.
+If perharps one day I decide ;to use the same ECS structure for a game, I can use playclj and just clojure.